-Kate’s solution for her busy and unpredictable lifestyle is a weekly planner, as the time management app chosen by thousands of other users helps her deal effectively with daily challenges.
-Actually, almost every feature of WEEK PLAN has been useful to Kate and can help other busy moms as well.
+A monthly planner is an activity and time management app chosen by thousands of other users to overcome work-related challenges along with household chores.
+Actually, almost every feature of Week Plan has been useful to Kate and can help other busy moms as well.

 Jason is taking swimming classes twice a week and Melissa goes to a music class accompanied by her mother each Thursday.
 Furthermore, both kids have different schedules and Melissa is spending time with her nanny every day from morning to 3 PM, while Kate is managing her online store.
 Kate doesn’t want to mix the two kids’ activities and manages them separately.